 Report Campus Accessibility Barriers

-If you have encountered an accessibility barrier on campus (physical or otherwise), we ask that you please share detailed information regarding that barrier via a Google form that will be sent to the Center for Accessibility and Disability Resources.
+If you encounter an accessibility barrier on campus, use the form below to share detailed information regarding that barrier with the Center for Accessibility and Disability Resources.

 Saint Louis University School of Law